- Doctor of Ministry Papers

-I graduated from McCormick Theological Seminary in 1988.
-From 1989 to 1996, I was an outreach minister at The Night Ministry working with persons underserved by traditional churches and secular social service agencies.
+I'm Stuart D. "Stu" Smith.
+I graduated from McCormick Theological Seminary in 1988 with an MDiv.
+From 1989 to 1996, I was an outreach minister at The Night Ministry.
+In that position, I walked the streets of Chicago at night working with persons underserved by traditional churches and secular social service agencies.
 I served primarily in the Lakeview neighborhood of Chicago.

 In 1995, I founded Café Pride a coffee house/drop-in center for gay, lesbian, bisexual, transgender, and questioning youth.
-Café Pride continued as an outreach ministry of Lake View Presbyterian Church. until 2016.
+I served as the director of the Café until 2008.
+It continued as an outreach ministry of Lake View Presbyterian Church. until 2016.

-While I was finishing up my doctorate, I served at McCormick as the Director of Public Relations and Communications.
+While I was finishing my doctorate, I served at McCormick Theological Seminary as Director of Public Relations and Communications.
 In that position I maintained the Seminary's website and supervised or designed the institution's print materials.

 I received a Doctor of Ministry Degree from McCormick in 2001 with a concentration in Religious Education.
 My doctoral thesis was Out of the Church Basement and into Cyberspace: Internet-Based Religious Education for Youth.
 At graduation, I received McCormick's 2001 John Randall Hunt prize for the outstanding Doctor of Ministry thesis.